COVID: Germany's fear of 'the delta wave' | DW | 08.07.2021

 Germany is loosening restrictions while the delta variant is on the rise.
 Will this undo everything that has been accomplished?
-Many are still unvaccinated while the vaccinated expect privileges.
+Many people are still unvaccinated, and the vaccinated expect privileges.

 The delta variant is spreading fast in Germany, but the pressure to abolish restrictions is mounting in pre-election times

-But how does this fit with the spread of the highly contagious delta variant which has just become the dominant type of the virus in Germany?
+But how does this fit with the spread of the highly contagious delta variant, which has just become the dominant variant of the virus in Germany?

 In Germany also some sense of normality is only just returning.
 Many vaccinated people take this change as a given.
 For them, the shot was associated with a double promise: the protection of their health and the possibility of leaving bans and restrictions behind.

-This has fueled an expectation that is also driving politicians in light of the upcoming federal election.
+This has fueled an expectation that is also driving politicians in light of September's federal election.
 More and more are calling for greater freedoms for those who have received both vaccine doses over 14 days ago.

 Once everyone in Germany has the opportunity to get fully vaccinated, there will "no longer be a legal or political justification for restrictions," said German Foreign Minister Heiko Maas.

-Vaccine researcher Leif Erik Sander believes it is "unwise" to promise the easing of restrictions for the vaccinated now.
-He expects an increasing number of so-called "breakthrough infections," in which a vaccinated person is infected by the coronavirus.
+Vaccine researcher Leif Erik Sander said it was "unwise" to promise the easing of restrictions for vaccinated people now.
+He expects an increasing number of breakthrough infections, in which vaccinated people are infected.
 This is confirmed by a study from Israel, where restrictions were largely lifted as the vaccination rate rose.

-"What worries me about that study is the fact that seven percent of those vaccinated who were then infected with the delta variant became seriously ill," said Karl Lauterbach in a newspaper interview.
-The doctor and parliamentarian is the most prominent health expert for the Social Democrat (SPD).
+"What worries me about that study is the fact that 7% of those vaccinated who were then infected with the delta variant became seriously ill," said Karl Lauterbach in a newspaper interview.
+The doctor and parliamentarian is the most prominent health expert for the Social Democrats (SPD).

 Like many others, Lauterbach is urging to intensify the German vaccination campaign.
 At least 85% of the 12- to 59-year-olds and 90% of those over 60 would have to be fully vaccinated to create herd immunity despite the delta variant.
 But in fact, as of July 8, only 40% of the population is fully vaccinated in Germany.
 Among those over 60, that number is 67%.

-This is despite vaccine doses now being readily available, and appointments with primary care physicians or at vaccination centers able to be obtained on short notice.
+This is despite the fact that vaccine doses are now readily available, and appointments with primary care physicians or at vaccination centers able to be obtained on short notice.

-As a result, politicians are calling for more vaccinations to be administered by company doctors in the work places, and by mobile teams in socially deprived areas.
+As a result, politicians are calling for more vaccinations to be administered by company doctors at workplaces, and by mobile teams in socially deprived areas.
 Doctors should go to the unvaccinated, not the other way around so the logic goes.

 Germans have many fears related to the spread of the pandemic